wormhole-foundation/wormhole-scaffolding/solana/README.md

 ## Getting Started

 > **Warning**
-> Known to cause problems with Solana version 1.15 - downgrade to Solana 1.14.14
+> These programs are written assuming you are building with Solana 1.14.19.
+Any
+> higher versions are untested.

 First, you will need `cargo` and `anchor` CLI tools.
 If you need these tools, please visit the [Anchor book] for more details.